Gift Acceptance Policy

-Any life insurance policy that fails to meet all the criteria specified above will be reviewed and approved by the Executive Committee.
+Any life insurance policy that fails to meet all the criteria specified above must be reviewed and approved by the executive committee.

 A life insurance gift will be complete upon the execution and delivery of the life insurance policy to the Western Washington University Foundation or assignment of the policy in the event the Western Washington University Foundation is not the original owner.

 A life estate is retained by a donor when they transfer title to real estate to the Foundation, yet retain the right to live in, or otherwise utilize the property until the death of the donor or other beneficiary, or until they otherwise release their interest in the property.

 Acceptance of real estate with retained life estates shall follow gift acceptance procedures for acceptance of outright gifts of real property.
 Adequate provision must be made by the donor for all expenses of ownership, including payment of mortgages, taxes, insurance, utilities and maintenance.
 If adequate provision for these expenses is not evident, the Foundation may choose not to accept the gift.